thuyanduong-flatiron/lecture-starter-code/Mod1/06-ORMs/README.md

-Given that I create a table using:
+Given that we create a table using the SQL command:

 `CREATE TABLE users (id INTEGER PRIMARY KEY, username TEXT);`

 #### How would we....
-- Write the SQL to create a new user with a username of 'coffee_dad'?
+- Write the SQL to create a new user with a username of 'CoffeeDad'?
 - Write the SQL to get all Users?
-- Write the SQL to find an User by their id?
+- Write the SQL to find the User with id of 1?
-- Write the SQL to update an Users's username (given their id)?
+- Write the SQL to update the the username of the User with id of 1 to be 'CoffeeDude'?
-- Write the SQL to delete an User (given their id)?
+- Write the SQL to delete an User with an id of 1?